fionser/NTL/README.md

 # NTL
-A fork of Victor Soup's NTL library
+A fork of Victor Shoup's NTL library
+Current Version 9.6.2.
+See the homepage of [NTL](http://www.shoup.net/ntl/)